gurunandan-bhat/vernarch/content/essays/vernacular-architecture-in-history-and-heritage-sites.md

 remains of residential dwellings in circular and rectangular designs, complete with stepwells and water storage tanks.

+{{< figure src="/images/essays/sanchi architrave shortened.png" caption="Vernacular architecture depicted in Indian archaeological sites.
+Fort and palace depicted in the sculptures of a gate at the Sanchi stupa and a dwelling in the countryside" width="100%" >}}
 Caves, in particular in western India, are all that remains of the earliest monumental architecture, of which vihara caves were used for residences by Buddhist monks, apart from chaitya or prayer hall caves, with elaborate stone carvings and paintings as at Ajanta.
 The circulation spaces were according designed and the chaitya caves had large front windows with wooden screens to let the light in to the inner recesses of the caves.

 The materials used in historical vernacular buildings were mud and burnt bricks, timber, stone, bamboo, thatch and tiles.
 Timber seems to be the primary material, but nothing